-Grade Changes
+Grade Changes and Appeals

-The faculty person who administered the grade may make grade changes.
+Only the faculty member who administered the grade may make grade changes.
 In cases where the faculty is not available to consider a grade change, the department chair, in consultation with the Dean of Faculty, may make such a change.
-Grade appeals go to the department chair responsible for the course then to the Dean of Faculty.